Effective Trauma Counselling

 Ben was assaulted at work.
 After some time off, he returned though found himself highly anxious, even though the person who assaulted him no longer worked there.
 He was now almost always anxious, had difficulty sleeping and according to his wife was a ‘different person’.
 He became highly controlling within the home and extremely angry when his wife or children were too loud or did things which he did not like.
 He stopped helping with the weekly shop and then refused altogether to go to work.
 He further refused to be involved in social activities with friends or family.
 His drinking increased and most nights Ben fell asleep watching television only to go to bed and stay awake.
 Ben’s anger was further provoked when the medication he was given did little to help.
 Initially he refused therapy stating that “talking about it wasn't going to change a thing!”

-As time progressed Ben became estranged from his family and only when his wife asked him to leave did he attend counselling for trauma.
+As time progressed Ben became estranged from his family and only when his wife asked him to leave he attended counselling for trauma.

 Initially, Ben’s hostility was also directed at the trauma therapist and Ben repeatedly challenged the benefit of “talking about himself” as a waste of time.
 As he and the counsellor then focused on his marriage, over time, Ben was able to see that his behaviour at home would be difficult for anyone to tolerate.